Nandhini-Ammaiappan/Project-2---Automated-Analysis/goodreads/README.md

 ## Dataset Information

-The dataset goodreads.csv contains 10000 rows and 23 columns.
+Unable to get response from LLM - 400The dataset goodreads.csv contains 10000 rows and 23 columns.

 ### Columns: